Hans1984/HDR-Collection/README.md

 ###
-Repository of learning-based inverse tone mapping papers, metrics, datasets and tools.
-(Updating)
+Repository of learning-based HDR-related papers, including but not limited to image/video inverse tone mapping, multiple exposure fusion, metrics, datasets and tools. (some of the content is referenced in https://github.com/vinthony/awesome-deep-hdr, since it seems stop updating, I have extended it and try to keep it up to date.)

 ### Inverse Tone Mapping
 * **_Learning High Dynamic Range from Outdoor Panoramas_** <br>